Trout Fishing In Ponds: 9 Tips From Experts

 - Grubs, and insects: Grubs and insects are good baits.
 These can include lawn grubs, maggots, mealworms, grasshoppers, crickets, and hellgramites.

-- Minnows: Live or dead minnows can be very effective when trout fishing in ponds. you can get these at many tackle stores and bait shops.
+- Minnows: Live or dead minnows can be very effective.
+I get these at many tackle stores and bait shops.

-- Leeches: Trout love leeches which is why leeches are a great bait for trout fishing in ponds
+- Leeches: Trout love leeches which is why leeches are a great bait for ponds

 - Artificial Baits: These are my last choice since they are not always productive in still water where trout have plenty of time to swim up and inspect the bait.
 The best artificial baits include Berkely gulp worms and grubs, Powerbaits, and Berkely Trout Dough